PraveenJP/ionic-multiselect/README.md

-# Ionic Multiselect
+ Ionic Multiselect
 ========================================

-## Multi Select and Select all items using ionic.
+## Tap hold to Multi Select and Select all items using ionic.

 Please refer the below demo.. :)